-The third book in the Fall of Shannara series will make its debut on the New York Times Bestseller list for the week of June 16th.
-The book will debut at number 11 on the Hardcover Fiction and number 13 on the Combined Print & E-book Fiction list.
-Del Rey published the book on May 28, 2019.
+The latest novel by Danielle Steel will make its debut on the New York Times Bestseller list for the week of July 14th.
+It will debut at number 3 on the Combined Print & E-book fiction list and number 4 on the Hardcover Fiction list.
+Dell published the book on June 25, 2019.

-Yrsa Daley-Ward’s memoir THE TERRIBLE has been shortlisted for the 2019 PEN Ackerley Prize, the only prize in the UK to award memoir and autobiography.
+Yrsa Daley-Ward’s memoir THE TERRIBLE is the winner of the 2019 PEN Ackerley Award, the UK’s only award for memoir and autobiography.
 Penguin Books published the book on June 5, 2018.
+Congratulations, Yrsa!